Frederick Douglass: A Sailor's Life And Freedom

 shunwild

-Frederick Douglass worked as a caulker in the Baltimore shipyards in 1838, at about 20 years of age.
-This was tedious and difficult work, which involved pounding hemp into the seams of wooden ships and pouring hot pitch to make them waterproof.
-Although he had to hand over his wages to his owner, this work was beneficial to Douglass in two ways.
-Firstly, it gave him an incentive to escape, and secondly, it gave him intimate knowledge of ships and sailing, which would help him in his escape.
+Frederick Douglass worked as a caulker in the Baltimore shipyards, pounding hemp into the seams of wooden ships and pouring hot pitch to make them waterproof.
+This work gave him an intimate knowledge of ships and sailing, which would later help him escape slavery.

-> "My knowledge of ships and sailor's talk came much to my assistance, for I knew a ship from stem to stern, and from keelson to cross-trees, and could talk sailor like an old salt."
+Douglass's knowledge of ships and sailing, as well as his ability to talk like a sailor, were crucial to his successful escape.
+In his memoirs, published in 1882, Douglass wrote, "My knowledge of ships and sailor's talk came much to my assistance, for I knew a ship from stem to stern, and from keelson to cross-trees, and could talk sailor like an old salt".

 You may want to see also